waysh/Minez/README.md

 #### Description:

 ##### General Overview:
-Unoriginal clone of good old minesweeper.
-But dark mode.
+Minesweeper but worse. + dark mode.
 Uncover all the squares that arent mines and you win :D. Uncover a mine and you lose :(.
 Written in python with the pygame library.

 ##### Menu: